Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

     sudo apt install git

+Once installed, you can continue with the :ref:`InstallCommon` section.

 .. _Mac:

-Mac OS X - Make Setup
+Mac OS X - Dev Tools Setup
 ---------------------
 To run MPCD on a Mac, the only requirements are a C compiler and the GNU make utility.
 These can be installed via the XCode command line tools: